reflectoring/reflectoring.github.io/_posts/2021-04-29-spring-webclient.md

     .bodyToMono(Person.class)
 ```

-Which classes can be converted depends on the HttpMessageReaders that are available.
+Which classes can be converted depends on the `HttpMessageReaders` that are available.
 By default, the supported formats include:

-* Conversion of any response to String, `byte[]`, ByteBuffer, DataBuffer or Resource
+* Conversion of any response to `String`, `byte[]`, `ByteBuffer`, `DataBuffer` or `Resource`
 * Conversion of `application/x-www-form-urlencoded` responses into `MultiValueMap<String,String>>`
 * Conversion of `multipart/form-data` responses into `MultiValueMap<String, Part>`
 * Deserialization of JSON data using Jackson, if available
 * Deserialization of XML data using Jackson's XML extension or JAXB, if available

-This can also use the standard `HttpMessageConverter` configuration registered in your Spring application, so message converters can be shared between your WebMVC or WebFlux server code and your WebClient instances.
+This can also use the standard `HttpMessageConverter` configuration registered in your Spring application, so message converters can be shared between your WebMVC or WebFlux server code and your `WebClient` instances.
 If you're using Spring Boot, you can use [the pre-configured WebClient.Builder instance](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-webclient) to get this set up automatically.

 For more details, take a look at the [Spring WebFlux codecs documentation](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-codecs).

-### Manually handling response statuses
+### Manually Handling Response Statuses

 By default `.retrieve()` will check for error statuses for you.
-That's fine for simple cases, but you're likely to find many REST APIs that encode more detailed success information in their status codes (e.g. returning 201 or 202 values), or APIs where you want to add custom handling for some error statuses.
+That's fine for simple cases, but you're likely to find many REST APIs that encode more detailed success information in their status codes (for example returning 201 or 202 values), or APIs where you want to add custom handling for some error statuses.

-It's possible to read the status from the ResponseEntity, like we did for the headers, but that's only useful for accepted statuses, since error statuses will throw an error before we receive the entity in that case.
+It's possible to read the status from the `ResponseEntity`, like we did for the headers, but that's only useful for accepted statuses, since error statuses will throw an error before we receive the entity in that case.

-To handle these statuses ourselves, we need to add an [onStatus](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/client/WebClient.ResponseSpec.html#onStatus-java.util.function.Predicate-java.util.function.Function-) handler.
+To handle these statuses ourselves, we need to add an [`onStatus`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/client/WebClient.ResponseSpec.html#onStatus-java.util.function.Predicate-java.util.function.Function-) handler.
 This handler can match certain statuses, and return a `Mono<Throwable>` (to control the specific error thrown) or `Mono.empty()` to stop that status being treated as an error.

 This works like so: